welaika/EYC/README.md

 # EYC

-## Extending cronjob starting from a single o few cronjobs
+## Extending cronjob starting from a single or few cronjobs

 EYC is an acronym which stands for Enlarge Your Cron.
 It is a script manager that extends your cronjobs: you invoke a single script and it wraps and launch all the scripts you want.